Steckbriefe - Mikrobiologie

 Significance

-• Insufficient refrigeration and/or prolonged storage of foods (exceeding the shelf life)
+- insufficient cooling and/or overstocking of foods (exceeding the shelf life)

 Growth Conditions